enviodev/rpc-benchmarking-script/README.md

 # Furtherwork

 - Add additional data to the raw data & summaries such as the number of iterations, the system run on and possibly the internet speed etc
+- Account for failed requests forming a bias
+- Add metadata to raw data & summary files